News

 Aalto University student Marharyta Hryshchenko

-Aalto University continues to offer study rights without fees still for the spring semester 2025 to university students from Ukraine whose studies have been interrupted by the war.
+Aalto University continues to offer study rights without fees at least still for the spring semester 2025 to university students from Ukraine whose studies have been interrupted by the war.
 While the separate study right entitles students to complete individual study units, not a degree, students may apply to Aalto University later for bachelor’s or master’s degree studies.

 Outdoor wall painting of a hand heart in front of a Ukraine flag.